Miami Gardens, Florida: Demographics

-The city was incorporated in 2003, but various parts of the city appear as census designated places in the 2000 census and previous censuses.
-They now make up the neighborhoods of Andover, Bunche Park, Carol City, Lake Lucerne, Norwood, Opa-locka North, and Scott Lake.
-The United States Census Bureau estimates that the population of Miami Gardens was 111,640 per the 2020 census.
+The city was incorporated in 2003, but various parts of the city appeared as census designated places in the 2000 census and previous censuses.
+In addition to the Miami Gardens CDP (pop.
+2,706 in 2000), the remainder make up the neighborhoods of Andover, Bunche Park, Carol City, Lake Lucerne, Norland, Opa-locka North, and Scott Lake.
+The United States Census Bureau enumerated that the population of Miami Gardens was 111,640 per the 2020 census.